How life insurance works

 Premiums are a regular payment to cover the cost of your insurance policy.
 There are typically two payment structures you can use to pay for life insurance products.

-Premiums generally increase due to age and can also increase due to changes in your benefit amount insured - such as through indexation - or a premium rate review.Where your premium type is specified as ‘stepped premium’, your policy premiums are recalculated each year based on your increase in age and any changing benefit amounts.
+Variable aged- stepped premiums generally increase due to age and can also increase due to changes in your benefit amount insured - such as through indexation, the length of time you have held your policy, or a premium rate review.Where your premium type is specified as ‘variable age – stepped premium’, your policy premiums are recalculated each year based on your increase in age and any changing benefit amounts.

-Premiums can also vary, up or down, if your insurer reviews their premium rates for a number of reasons - for more information, take a look at the 'Can premium rates change?' section of our PDS.
+Premiums can also vary, up or down, if your insurer reviews their premium rates for a number of reasons - for more information, take a look at the ’Premium rates are not guaranteed' section of our PDS.

-The premium is calculated based on your age when level premiums were selected.
+The premium is calculated based on your age when variable premiums were selected.
 The premium for other increases in your cover will be based on your age at the time of the increase.

-Your level premium will convert to a stepped premium basis on the policy anniversary immediately after you turn age 65 if your policy continues beyond this date.
+Generally your variable premium will convert to a variable age - stepped premium basis on a specified date – in our products it is the policy anniversary immediately after you turn age 65 if your policy continues beyond this date.
 Any taxes or monthly payment loading applicable, and any policy discounts you are eligible for, are then applied.

 For more information on how life insurance works and what type of cover is right for you, speak with your financial adviser.